Showing posts with label Enneagram. Show all posts

 Claudio Naranjo httpspbstwimgcomprofileimages222203821510

-Claudio Benjamín Naranjo Cohen (24 November 1932 – 12 July 2019) is gone. Óscar Ichazo (24 July, 1931 – 26 March, 2020) died less than a year later.
-The meditation teacher Ajahn Dhiravamsa (5 November, 1934 - 28 July, 2021) passed away more recently.
-Rezeleah Landman Schaeffer has left us though I can find no obituary.
-The only teachers and leaders still alive from the early history of Naranjo’s SAT are Kathy Speeth who told her story of sitting in Gurdjieff’s lap when she was a young child and the Nyingmapa teacher Tarthang Tulku who had an enormous influence on Naranjo.
-At 86 Tarthang is still teaching though no longer traveling internationally.
+Claudio Benjamín Naranjo Cohen (24 November 1932 – 12 July 2019) has passed away. Óscar Ichazo (24 July 1931 – 26 March 2020) died less than a year later.
+The meditation teacher Ajahn Dhiravamsa (5 November 1934 - 28 July 2021) passed away.
+More recently.
+Rezeleah Landman Schaeffer has left us, though I can find no obituary.
+The only teachers and leaders still alive from the early history of Naranjo’s SAT are Kathy Speeth, who told her story of sitting in Gurdjieff’s lap when she was a young child, and the Nyingmapa teacher Tarthang Tulku, who had an enormous influence on Naranjo.
+At 86, Tarthang is still teaching, though no longer traveling internationally.
 These were the men and women who first introduced the Enneagram in the West.

 Perhaps it is time to look at some of the threads that tie the Enneagram’s popularization in the West to the burgeoning of the psycho-spiritual integration that took California by like a New Awakening in the last part of the last century.
 I only know the SAT experience so that will be my focus.